SmartPracticeschool/llSPS-INT-2868-University-Admission-Prediction/README.md

 •	Chance of Admission (What We're Trying to Predict)

 Importing following libraries
-import numpy as np
+1.import numpy as np
-import pandas as pd
+2.import pandas as pd
-#import os
+3.#import os
-from matplotlib import pyplot as plt from sklearn import preprocessing from sklearn.preprocessing import StandardScaler from sklearn.model_selection import train_test_split from sklearn.linear_model import LinearRegression from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor import seaborn as sns
+4.from matplotlib import pyplot as plt
+5.from sklearn import preprocessing
+6.from sklearn.preprocessing import StandardScaler
+7.from sklearn.model_selection import train_test_split
+8.from sklearn.linear_model import LinearRegression
+9.from sklearn.tree import DecisionTreeRegressor
+10.from sklearn.ensemble import RandomForestRegressor
+11.import seaborn as sns

 We have used Random Forest algorithm because it gives more accuracy then Linear Regression and Decision Tree.
 Accuracy of this project is 82.62%